ajoshiusc/USCBrain.old/README.md

 test.
 # Using the hBCI-DNI atlas with FSL

 FSL can be used with the new atlas to warp atlas labels to the subject labels.
-This can be done by using FNIRT
+This can be done by using [FNIRT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FNIRT).

 fnirt --ref=<path-to-anat-img>anat.nii.gz --in=<path-to-atlas>/hBCI-DNI_brain_atlas/BCI-DNI_brain.nii.gz --iout=fnirtwarpedimg.nii.gz